Theresa May is latest Conservative leader swamped by Europe

 On taking office, Heath made membership of the EEC a key objective.
 He was fortunate to have in Georges Pompidou a French president more amenable to the prospect of Britain joining the bloc than his predecessor Charles de Gaulle, who twice in the 1960s vetoed British membership.

-In October 1971, the House of Commons voted 356-244 to join the EEC in 1973, with a sizeable chunk of Heath’s own party voting against the measure.
-Heath and the Conservatives were voted out of office a year later after an economic crisis, and his passionate pro-European stance weighed against him when Margaret Thatcher challenged him for the party’s leadership in 1975.
+In October 1971, the House of Commons voted by a margin of 356 votes to 244 to join the EEC in 1973, with a sizeable chunk of Heath’s own party voting against.
+Though Heath and the Conservatives were voted out of office a year later after an economic crisis, his passionate pro-European stance weighed against him when Thatcher challenged him for the party’s leadership in 1975.

 Though her government backed the creation of the single European market in the mid-1980s, she became increasingly hostile to the move to further integrate European countries.

 The appointment of French socialist Jacques Delors to head the executive European Commission added fuel to her fire.
 Thatcher and a growing part of the Conservative Party were aghast at Delors’ ambition for a single currency.

 In a 1988 speech, Thatcher rejected the prospect of a “European super-state exercising a new dominance from Brussels.”
 Not everyone in her party was that hostile, and Thatcher’s growing antipathy to Europe prompted the 1990 resignation of her deputy.

 In a cricket reference, Geoffrey Howe savaged Thatcher, arguing that she was sabotaging discussions with Europe: “It’s rather like sending your opening batsmen to the crease only for them to find the moment the first balls are bowled, their bats have been broken by the team captain.”

 JOHN MAJOR, Prime Minister 1990-1997